What Do Foxes Eat? Wild & Urban Fox Diet Info & Habits

 Today we’ll talk about the diet of both wild and urban foxes, shedding light on their eating habits and preferences.

 Foxes are omnivores, which means they eat a variety of foods ranging from small animals to fruits and vegetables.
-Their diet is influenced by their habitat, availability of food, and the season.

 From an evolutionary standpoint, these animals have developed a diverse diet to survive in different environments.
 Their sharp teeth are perfect for tearing meat, while their digestive system can process fruits and vegetables.
 This adaptability has been key to their survival.

-Diet of Wild Foxes
+Diet of wild foxes

 foxes